Hookah at the Point of Sale

 Misconceptions around hookah use and the associated risks are rampant with many individuals, especially youth and young adults, believing hookah to be less addictive, safer, and associated with lower health risks than smoking cigarettes.[5, 17] Since the sweet-smelling smoke from hookahs tends to be less harsh and less irritating on the throat, many wrongly assume that the water bowl the smoke passes through acts as a filtration system, removing toxins and addictive nicotine.
 However, hookah smoke has been found to be at least as toxic as cigarette smoke.
 Hookah smoke has more than 82 different toxic agents and carcinogens, and more than one thousand times the quantity of artificial flavoring as cigarettes; the water filters out as little as 3% of those toxins and less than 5% of the nicotine.
 [15, 7, 14, 16, 6, 35] The true advantage and purpose of the water is simply to cool the smoke, making it easier to smoke higher quantities of tobacco over longer periods of time.
 As such, typical hookah smoking sessions last approximately one hour or more.
 The amount of smoke inhaled over that single session typically equates to smoking in excess of 100 cigarettes.

 The health consequences of hookah smoking can be debilitating and severe.
 The nicotine, tar, carcinogens, carbon monoxide, and heavy metals such as arsenic, chromium, cobalt, nickel, and lead in the smoke of both the tobacco and the charcoal have been known to cause lung, bladder, and oral cancer, as well as clogged arteries and heart disease.
 Hookah smokers may also be at risk of stomach and esophageal cancer, reduced lung functioning, and decreased fertility.
-Additionally, hookah users are at increased risk of nicotine dependence and are more likely than non-hookah users to start smoking cigarettes.[15, 32] In fact, the 2012-2013 National Adult Tobacco Survey found that young adults who smoked hookah, even just intermittently, were 2.3 times more likely to initiate cigarette smoking than non-hookah smokers.[5, 49] It is presumed that those who do become nicotine dependent may make that transition because cigarettes can curb cravings more quickly and are more accessible and simpler to use than traditional hookahs.[32,30] Furthermore, by sharing a mouthpiece with other users, hookah smokers are at increased risk of infectious diseases such as herpes, hepatitis, and tuberculosis.
+Additionally, hookah users are at increased risk of nicotine dependence and are more likely than non-hookah users to start smoking cigarettes.[15, 32] The 2012-2013 National Adult Tobacco Survey found that young adults who smoked hookah, even just intermittently, were 2.3 times more likely to initiate cigarette smoking than non-hookah smokers.[5, 49] A meta-analysis from 2020 found that adolescents and young adults who had ever smoked hookah at baseline had 2.54 times the odds of cigarette smoking initiation and 2.04 times the odds of current cigarette smoking at follow-up, which ranged across the studies from 6 months to 3 years; as well, adolescents and young adults who reported past 30-day hookah use at baseline had 2.46 times the odds of current cigarette smoking at follow-up, which ranged across studies from 6 months to 1 year.
+It is presumed that those who do become nicotine dependent may make that transition because cigarettes can curb cravings more quickly and are more accessible and simpler to use than traditional hookahs.[32,30] Furthermore, by sharing a mouthpiece with other users, hookah smokers are at increased risk of infectious diseases such as herpes, hepatitis, and tuberculosis.
 It also should be noted that non-tobacco products, which are often referred to as herbal shisha or herbal fruit molasses, are sold for hookah use and often claim to be safe alternatives to hookah tobacco; smoke from non-tobacco and non-nicotine products, however, still contain toxic agents and increase the risk of serious health problems.

 General Trends in Hookah Use